olson-sean-k/plexus-web/src/user-guide/graphs.md

     group with which the initiating view is associated; they do not necessarily visit every vertex or face that is a member of a particular graph.

-`MeshGraph`s also directly expose topological structures via iterators, but without a deterministic ordering.
+`MeshGraph`s also directly expose entities by type via iterators, but without a deterministic ordering.
 These categorical iterators are always exhaustive, and visit all topological structures in a graph regardless of their connectivity.

 ```rust
 let (graph, _) = MeshGraph::<Point3<f64>>::from_ply(